getindiekit/indiekit/docs/plugins/api/add-endpoint.md

 }
 ```

-### `routesPublic`

-The `routes` method attaches routes to Indiekit’s own router after rate limiting and IndieAuth authentication middleware.
+The `routes` method attaches routes to Indiekit’s own router after rate limiting and authentication middleware.
 Any request to your endpoint path will therefore require a user to be signed in or otherwise authenticated.

 You can bypass authentication by using the `routesPublic` method.